no1seman/graphqlapi/docs/operations.md

 ### add_space_mutation()

-`add_space_mutation(opts)` - function to add GraphQL space object type and space mutation based on provided space format.
+`operations.add_space_mutation(opts)` - function to add GraphQL space object type and space mutation based on provided space format.
 Mutation and related space GraphQL type (representation) can be flexibly configured by add_space_mutation() options,

 where: